telerik/maui-docs/controls/gauge/gauge-indicators.md

 ## Needle Indicator

-The **GaugeNeedleIndicator** is part of the Radial Gauge.
-It presents a single value set by the **Value** property.
+The `GaugeNeedleIndicator` is part of the Radial Gauge.
+It presents a single value set by the `Value` property.
 The needle is intended to be visually similar to an actual gauge needle.
 The center of rotation of the needle coincides with the center of the gauge and is directed towards where the value on the gauge axis is.
-How far the tip of the needle gets is determined by its **Position** and **Offset** properties.
+How far the tip of the needle gets is determined by its `Position` and `Offset` properties.

 ![Gauge example](images/gauge-needle-indicator.png)

-## Customizing the Needle Indicator
+## Custom Needle Indicator

-You can use a custom shape for the needle by taking advantage of the **Shape** property.
+You can use a custom shape for the needle by taking advantage of the `Shape` property.
 To achieve the desired output, set up the geometry that describes the needle you want.

 When the shape geometry is set, the gauge expects the following conditions to be met: